 LASER's Assessment Definitions2 give descriptions of and parameters for all the methods listed in the unit, and are essential reading for assessors because they demonstrate the range of activity possible within a method, and suggest appropriate evidence.
 Assessors must ensure all assessment criteria are evidenced, although more than one criterion may be evidenced within a specific task.
-LASER's Assessment Definitions are available to approved centres on the Quartz Web Portal.

-2 Once approved, centres gain access to the Quartz Web Portal,
+2 Once approved, centres gain access to the Quartz Web Portal, designed to make the administration and assessment of LASER qualifications simple and efficient.